platanus-hack/platanus-hack-25-team-34/hedgie-mvp/design.md

 - React 18+ with TypeScript
 - React Router for navigation
 - Axios for API communication
-- Chart.js or Recharts for performance visualization
+- react-vega for interactive performance visualization
-- Tailwind CSS or Material-UI for styling
+- Material-UI for styling

 **Backend:**
 - Node.js with Express or NestJS